apalache-mc/apalache/UNRELEASED.md

 ### Removed

+* Unused rewriting rules and `FailPredT` in the model checker, see #665
 * Intermediate representation: removed non-standard operators subsetProper, supset, supseteq, see #615
 * Intermediate representation: removed TlaArithOper.{sum,prod}, as they are not standard, see #580
 * Intermediate representation: removed TlaOper.chooseIdiom